Center-of-Mass Corrections in Associated Particle Imaging: Reconstruction Analysis and error estimation

-The direction of the COM velocity has a significant impact on the errors in the neutron scatter location reconstruction and thus the errors can be reduced by reducing the COM angle.
-Figure~\ref{fig:comangle} shows that at 0 degrees the errors are greatly reduced compared to our current setup at 67.5 degrees.
-Perhaps, minimizing the error may be possible by placing the alpha detector at 0 degrees using a hole in the detector for the ion beam to pass through it.
-In the future, photomultiplier tubes may allow for a small hole that could be used to pass the ion beam through in potential API setups.
-A small angle has the additional benefit of reducing alpha scattering in the beam target.
+The direction of the COM velocity has a significant impact on the magnitude of errors in the neutron scatter location reconstruction.
+These errors can be improved by reducing the COM angle.
+Figure~\ref{fig:comangle} shows that at \qty{0}{\degree} the errors are greatly reduced compared to our current setup at \qty{67.5}{\degree}.
+However, achieving smaller angles is not straight forward, since the alpha detector cannot be allowed to block the ion beam.
+Minimizing the error may be possible by placing the alpha detector at \qty{0}{\degree} (orthogonal to the ion beam) and using a small hole in the detector for the ion beam to pass through.
+A small angle has the additional benefit of decreasing alpha scattering in the neutron production target.

-We additionally explored the effect of varying multiple parameters which we kept fixed in our previous simulations, such as changing the voltage between \SI{20}{\kV} and \SI{150}{\kV}, changing the COM angle between 0 degrees to 90 degrees, and changing the proportion of atomic ions from 10 to 90\%.
-To compare the results, we averaged the total error in $X$ and $Y$ (assuming a \SI{5}{\cm}$\times$\SI{5}{\cm} detector) and plotted the error at $Z=\SI{100}{\cm}$ for the varying parameter values.
-As seen in Fig.~\ref{fig:energies-percents-plots} (top), the error increased with the energy.
+We additionally explored the effect of varying multiple parameters which we kept fixed in our previous simulations, such as changing the acceleration voltage between \qty{20}{\kV} and \qty{150}{\kV}, changing the COM angle between \qty{0}{\degree} to \qty{90}{\degree}, and changing the proportion of atomic ions from 10\% to 90\%.
+To compare the results, we averaged the total error in $X$ and $Y$ (assuming a \qtyproduct{5x5}{\cm} detector) and plotted the error at $Z=\qty{100}{\cm}$ for the varying parameter values, as well as the resulting shift/tilt.
+As seen in Fig.~\ref{fig:energies-percents-plots} (top), the error and shift/tilt increased with the energy.
 In Fig.~\ref{fig:energies-percents-plots} (middle), the effect of the COM angle can clearly be seen such that the error was reduced by decreasing this angle.
 In Fig.~\ref{fig:energies-percents-plots} (bottom), the error in the reconstruction depended only weakly on the ratio between atomic and molecular ions in the beam.
-For this reason, the results presented in this paper for the specific value of 70\% can be applied to any ion beam with an atomic fraction above 50\%.
+For this reason, the results presented in this article for the specific value of 70\% will be also valid for an ion beam with an atomic fraction above 50\% and therefore most API systems that use a microwave-driven ion source.